PipeCI/Home/README.md

 This is a public benefit project, and open-sourced on GitHub, you can open an issue or create a pull request to contribute to Pipe CI.
 You can also join the QQ group: 277985107.
 All of the repositories are under GNU GPL v2 license.

-Bugs, suggestions should be filed on the specific repositories unless the bug occurred with a project which is not an OSS.
+Bugs, suggestions should be filed on the specific repositories unless the bug occurred with a project which is not OSS.
 General discussion is located in `PipeCI/Home` repository.

 The person who is contributing to Pipe CI have to watch the `Announcements` repo, The breaking changes and announcements will be filed in this repo.